-Source: Australian Treasury, 2019 Tax Benchmarks and Variations Statement 22 While there would inevitably be some behavioural change with increasing the rate, spending of GST exempt goods and services (particularly fresh food, health and education) is not affected much by their price relative to other goods and services.
-See Daley et. al (2015) A credible reform of the GST base and rate will require compensation for low-income households A credible reform of the GST base or rate will require some of the additional revenue to be offset through higher social security payments or lower income tax rates so that those on low incomes do not unfairly bear the burden of reform.
+Source: Australian Treasury, 2019 Tax Benchmarks and Variations Statement

+1 While there would inevitably be some behavioural change with increasing the rate, spending of GST exempt goods and services (particularly fresh food, health and education) is not affected much by their price relative to other goods and services.
+See Daley et. al (2015).

+A credible reform of the GST base and rate will require compensation for low-income households

+A credible reform of the GST base or rate will require some of the additional revenue to be offset through higher social security payments and lower income tax rates so that those on low incomes do not unfairly bear the burden of reform.

 When the GST was introduced, households across the income spectrum were compensated through tax cuts and transfer payments, over and above the additional tax they were to pay, by around 1 per cent of GDP.
-At the time, however, the economy was growing at around 5 per cent, the Commonwealth had its largest budget surplus in almost three decades, and net debt as a share of GDP was less than half of what was forecast in 2019-20 (prior to the Covid-19 pandemic).^{xviii} The challenging economic environment we find ourselves in requires a different approach.
+At the time, however, the economy was growing at around 5 per cent, the Commonwealth had its largest budget surplus in almost three decades, and net debt as a share of GDP was less than half of what was forecast in 2019-20 (prior to the COVID-19 pandemic).42

+The challenging economic environment we find ourselves in requires a different approach.
 It highlights the importance of ensuring that changes to the GST are part of a broader package that improves the efficiency of the tax mix and streamlines the federal financial relations system, including through a reduction in tied grants, to improve the value for money of taxpayer dollars.
-Investigations into reform options will also need to take into account the Commonwealth's COVID-19 policies in determining the appropriate compensation package.23 The GST flows to the states, but the Commonwealth must be at the table The Review acknowledges the practical challenges in gaining unanimous agreement by state governments on GST reform.
+Investigations into reform options will also need to take into account the Commonwealth's COVID-19 policies in determining the appropriate compensation package.

+The GST flows to the states, but the Commonwealth must be at the table

+The GST is part of an interconnected tax and federal funding system and reform provides an opportunity to improve both.

+A comprehensive GST reform package could involve a revenue-neutral change in the tax mix, with a larger GST offset by smaller income taxes, bringing Australia more into line with other OECD countries and reducing distortions to the choices of different types of saving and investment and decisions on how much to work.

+Equity of purchasing power of lower income households could be retained with a higher GST rate offset with additional social security payment rates and lower income tax rates.

+A reduction in tied grant funding could help balance state budgets and, for the Commonwealth, offset additional outlays on social security payments and reduced income tax receipts.
+It would also have the additional benefit of improving the responsibility, accountability and efficiency of government expenditures across the two levels of government.

+$^{^{}m i}$ The Commonwealth's support package included higher payments and expanded eligibility for income support, and one-off payments to concession card holders.

+The Review acknowledges the practical challenges in gaining unanimous agreement by state governments on GST reform.
 There are valid, albeit surmountable, concerns over the distributional impacts and the fairest way to fund the future.
 However, doing nothing will not deliver more sustainable revenues to fund future services and infrastructure and restore state governments' capacity to respond to future crises.
-The GST is part of an interconnected tax and federal funding system and reform provides an opportunity to improve both.
-A consultative and collaborative approach is required with both other states and the Commonwealth.
-23 The Commonwealth's support package included higher payments and expanded eligibility for income support, and one-off payments to concession card holders.
-Executive ດ 00 Crossroads for road funding 36 3 The GST matters for our collective future

-A practical way forward would be for states to first investigate and agree an acceptable package of options to amend the GST and base and/or rate.
-To maintain equity in the tax system and minimise the tax burden overall, the package should re-direct some of the additional revenue to low-income household through higher social security payments and income tax cuts, and scale back the complex system of tied grants to the states.
-In addition to the GST, the Review acknowledges that a number of stakeholders have raised the idea of a tax on business cash flow as part of a Commonwealth-state tax reform package.
+A practical way forward would be for states to first investigate and agree an acceptable package of options to amend the GST base and/or rate.

+The Review also acknowledges that a number of stakeholders have raised the idea of a tax on business cash flow as part of a Commonwealth-state tax reform package.
 The feasibility and benefits of this option should be subject to further investigation.
-Draft recommendation: